 Choosing Your Warm-Up Song

-I prefer to select songs with limited or no words so I can explain my profile and not compete with the lyrics.
+I prefer to select songs with limited or no words so I can explain my profile and not compete with the lyrics, but this willl depend on the profile and the group I have in front of me.
 If I am embarking on an endurance or mind-body–focused session, I’ll choose a gently rhythmic instrumental track with fairly low-key energy like an ambient or downtempo track.
 For other profiles, especially higher-energy interval rides, I sometimes want to start with a musical bang and will choose a song with a peppy tempo and message, while still encouraging my riders to be progressive about increasing their intensity.
 I will still begin with the main objective of the ride early on, but in this case, I will use a slightly lower-energy song for the second song to explain the details of the profile.
 This is often the tactic I’ll use with a theme ride; I want the first song to set the message of my theme.

 Here is what I consider an ideal warm-up song: “Criminal Intention” by D. Batistatos.
 It is 6 minutes and 85 bpm, the perfect length and tempo for most people to warm up.
 It’s not too high-energy but there is just enough to attach your legs to the rhythm and wake them up.
 And there are no lyrics, so you can easily explain your profile objectives.
-I also use this song for moderate to somewhat hard efforts in the middle of a profile.
+I also use this song for moderate effort in the middle of a profile.

 Choosing Your Cool-Down Song